nirvanasupermind/skink/SPEC.md

 * the ASCII LF character, also known as "newline"
 * the ASCII CR character, also known as "return"
 * the ASCII semicolon character (`;`)
+Line breaks are used to divide code into lines.

+Whitespace consists of one or more whitespace characters, where a whitespace character is defined as one of the following:
+* the ASCII SP character, also known as "space"
+* the ASCII HT character, also known as "tab"

+Whitespace is ignored by the interpreter, with the exception of [literals](#24-literals).

 ## 2.7 Other Tokens